farahoumezzine/socialpulse-monastir/README.md

 API credentials are managed via environment variables and are **not included** in this repository.
 To run scripts that require the X API, create a `.env` file in the project root:

+Data AUgmentation in data
+add triger emoji with sentim in preprocc